Do you believe that it's December 1st already? It's hard to believe, isn't it?!

 2. Create it!

-3. Flop or success, create a blog post about your re-do and include the original pin’s url.
+3. Flop or success, create a blog post about your re-do and include the

 4. Add the Project Pinterest button to your post so others can join in too!